-To execute the Program/Erase Suspend operation, the host drives CE# low, sends the Program/Erase Suspend command cycle (75h/B0h), then drives CE# high.
-The Function Register indicates that the programming has been suspended by changing the PSUS bit from "0" to "1", but the device will not accept another command until it is ready.
-To determine when the device will accept a new command, poll the WIP bit in the Status Register or wait the specified time tsus.
+To execute the Program Suspend operation, the host drives CE# low, sends the Suspend command cycle (75h/B0h), then drives CE# high.
+The Function Register indicates that the programming has been suspended by setting the PSUS bit from "0" to "1", but the device will not accept another command until it is ready.
+To determine when the device will accept a new command, poll the WIP bit or wait the specified time t{SUS}.
+When PSUS bit is set to "1", the Write Enable Latch (WEL) bit clears to "0".